contentful/marketplace-partner-apps/apps/lottie-viewer/README.md

 2. Modify the JSON field in your content model to use the Lottie Viewer
 3. Add a Lottie animation to your entry
 4. Preview the animation in the Lottie Viewer

+## Tools used

+react-lottie-player - A React component for playing Lottie animations
+@contentful/app-sdk - A library for building Contentful UI Apps
+@contentful/f36-components - A library of Contentful UI components
+@contentful/field-editor-json - A JSON editor for Contentful Field Editors
+@contentful/react-apps-toolkit - A toolkit for building Contentful UI Apps